AkchurinDA/Fortuna.jl/README.md

     ```

 ### Reliability Analysis
-Ultimately, STRELA package is developed to perform structural and system reliability analysis.
+Ultimately, SRel package is developed to perform structural and system reliability analysis.
 The current version of the package implements the Mean-Centered First-Order Second-Moment (MCFOSM) reliability method, as well as the First-Order Reliability Method (FORM).

 #### Mean-Centered First-Order Second-Moment (MCFOSM) Reliability Method
 The MCFOSM method is the simplest and least expensive type of reliability method.
 It utilizes the first-order Taylor expansion of the limit state function at the mean values and the first two moments of the random variables involved in the reliability problem to evaluate the reliability index.
 However, despite the fact that it is simple and does not require the complete knowledge of the random variables involved in the reliability problem, the MCFOSM method faces an issue known as the invariance problem.
 This problem arises because the resulting reliability index is dependent on the formulation of the limit state function.
 In other words, two equivalent limit state functions with the same failure boundaries produce two different reliability indices.